-My brother’s voice was echoing against my bathroom walls through my speaker phone.
-As I sit in front of the mirror tweezing the unwanted hairs off my face, he is giving me a quick rundown of his most recent Estate Sale finds.
+My brother’s voice was echoing against my bathroom walls through my speakerphone.
+As I sat in front of the mirror tweezing the unwanted hairs off my face, he is giving me a quick rundown of his most recent estate sale finds.
 I noticed something; Am I getting wrinkles?

 Happiness can shed years off your age.
 Age isn’t defined by a number (unless you’re a minor…) or the wrinkles on your face.